Fishboii/LeakyRoof/README.md

 # LeakyRoof

-Scrape and process pixels of a solar irradianc map
+Scrape and process pixels of a solar irradiance map

 Specifically built for scraping "https://www.ema.gov.sg/solarmap.aspx" for research on solar irradiance and intermittency